gauravtendolkar/tacotron-2-explained/README.md

 The paper followed in this repository is - [Natural TTS Synthesis by Conditioning WaveNet on Mel Spectrogram Predictions](https://arxiv.org/abs/1712.05884).
 The repository only implements the Text to Mel Spectrogram part (called Tacotron 2).
 The repository does not include the vocoder used to synthesize audio.

 This is a production grade code which can be used as state of the art TTS frontend.
-The blog post here shows some audio samples synthesized with a Griffin Lin vocoder.
+The blog post \[TODO\] shows some audio samples synthesized with a Griffin Lin vocoder.
 But the code has excess comments to aid a novice Tensorflow user which could be a hindrance.

 The repository also uses Tensorflow's tf.data API for pre-processing and Estimator API for modularity